netdata-be/syntra-linux/tutorials/3_samba-4.md

 **Joining the Domain**

-Make sure that you use uppercase letters, like ‘DEMO.LOCAL’ as the domain name
+Make sure that you use uppercase letters, so use `MERGER.LOCAL` as the domain name

 **Testing the AD**

-Run ‘dsa.msc’ on your Windows client (after you installed the Windows Remote Server Administration Tools)
+Run `dsa.msc` on your Windows client (after you installed the Windows Remote Server Administration Tools)

 If something did not work as expected (Domain not available), make sure that your DNS resolution works smooth.